keli97/Defend-Inaudible-Attacks/README.md

 # Defend Inaudible Attacks
- A coursework for Intelligent Internet of Things (IIoT)
+ A coursework for Intelligent Internet of Things (IIoT) at Shanghai Jiao Tong University.